williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 ## Step 3

 Expand the application by allowing users to add phone numbers to the phone book.
 You will need to add a second _input_ element to the form (along with its own event handler).

+## Step 4

+Implement a search field that can be used to filter the list of people by name.

+Implement the search field as an input element that is placed outside the HTML form.
+The filtering logic shown in the image is _case insensitive_, meaning that the search term arto also returns results that contain Arto with an uppercase A.